-To find out which courses are being offered in Microsystems Engineering, you can check out the module handbook.
-Here you can find a detailed description of each course offered, its course language, whether it is offered in the winter or summer semester and which books are recommended.
-You will find the module handbook in HisinOne.
-Just go to "studies offered", "view module handbooks".
-The select Master of Science under degree and Microsystems Engineering under subject.
-After that you click on the tree structure icon.
+To find out which courses are being offered in Microsystems Engineering, you Module can check out the module handbook (or syllabus).
+Here you can find a detailed handbook description of each course offered, its course language, whether it is offered in = syllabus the winter or summer semester and which books are recommended.